Samuel Dancák

 Samuel Dancák (born 6 March 1998) is a Slovak professional footballer who plays as a defensive midfielder for FC Hradec Králové.

 Personal life

 Dancák was born on 6 March 1998 in Košice, into a family of athletes.
 From the age of eighteen, he was in the junior team of Dukla Prague and at the same time as playing football, he studied at the Faculty of Physical Education and Sport of the Charles University.

 Career

 Dancák made his Czech First League debut for Dukla Prague on 30 March 2019 in their 2–0 away loss against SFC Opava.
-He than played for Dukla Prague in the Czech National Football League after the team was relegated until January 2021, when he transferred to FK Mladá Boleslav.
+He then played for Dukla Prague in the Czech National Football League after the team was relegated, until January 2021 when he transferred to FK Mladá Boleslav.

 Dancák played twice for the Slovakia U21 team.